securewithsam/Infrastructure/Nutanix/capture-tcp-dump on host.md

 ```sh
 virsh list --all
 ```
-virsh dumpxml 'enter uuid here' from the above command
+virsh dumpxml 'enter uuid here' from the above command to know the tap interfaces or chk in prism

 ```sh
 tcpdump -i tap0 -w /tmp/somename01.pcap